priya-gitTest/Python-Packaging-with-Pixi/episodes/3_project_structure.md

 ```output
 Yay! happy day! 😀
 ```

+You can read more about tasks [here](https://pixi.sh/dev/workspace/advanced_tasks/), which contains all the advanced use cases needed in a professional setting.

 ::::::::::::::::::::::::::::::::::::: keypoints
 - Follow the appropriate folder structure.
 - Always include the `__init__.py` file in packages.